aws-samples/aws-glue-data-catalog-replication-utility/README.md

 ## Limitations
 Following are the primary limitations:
-1. This utility is a not intended to be used for real-time synchronization of AWS Glue data catalogs.
+1. This utility is not intended to be used for real-time synchronization of AWS Glue data catalogs.
 2. This utility does not attempt to resolve database and table name conflicts which may result in undesirable behavior.

 ## Running this solution as a Scheduled Job